kamlakanwar/kamlakanwar/README.md

 - 👩‍💻 My Profile : **https://kamlakanwar.github.io/Portfolio/**
 - 🔭 I’m currently working on **My core skills**
 - 🧑‍🎓 Student at University of **Baddi University of Emerging Sciences & Technology(BUEST)**
-- 📚 I'm currently learning **JAVA, DSA and Backend technologies**
-- 💻 Languages: Proficient in JAVA, with a love for learning new ones.
 - 🌟 Philosophy: "Write code like poetry—concise, clear, and impactful."
 - 🎯 Preparing for top-tier tech interviews with company-specific challenges.